PEAK-Legacy/Contextual/README.txt

 in a "current configuration" and the concept of "resources" in a "current action" (that are notified whether the action completed successfully or exited with an error).
-These features are orders of magnitude simpler in their implementation and use, than the corresponding features in the earlier ``peak.config`` and ``peak.storage`` frameworks, but provide equivalent or better functionality.
+These features are orders of magnitude simpler in their implementation and use than the corresponding features in the earlier ``peak.config`` and ``peak.storage`` frameworks, but provide equivalent or better functionality.

-For more details, please consult the Contextual reference manual.
+For more details, please consult the Contextual developer's guide.